-To answer our RQs, we measured code TD by adopting the SQUALE index, a metric widely used in the literature to study TD [6,23,34].
+To answer our RQs, we measured code TD by adopting the SQUALE index, a metric widely used in the literature to study TD [6,25,42].
 The number of microservices was measured by utilizing the heuristic first introduced by Baresi [7] (see also Section 3.7).
 The use of the heuristic might have marginally affected our results, as it relies on the analysis of the Docker Compose file.
 Therefore, a service could be identified at its insertion in the Docker Compose file, which does not necessarily imply the start of its actual development.
 At most, this threat could have introduced a lag in the TD timeseries w.r.t. the number of microservice one (corresponding to the time elapsed from the insertion of a microservice in the Docker Compose file, and the start of its actual development).
 As the potential effects of this marginal threat were not noticeable in our data analysis, we do not deem the threat considerably influenced our results.
 The threat would at most imply a stronger correlation between microservice number and TD than the one observed.
 Regarding the focus on the main development branch of Cloud Native Geoserver (see Section 3.5), we note that the application possesses other two branches, which are characterized by 2 and 48 commits ahead, and 256 and 28 commits behind the master branch respectively.
 Given the low number of commits in such branches w.r.t. the master branch (2/985 and 48/985), we do not deem that this research design choice could have drastically influenced our results.
+To mitigate potential threats to construct validity due to the design of the structured interview questions, we complemented the process with follow-up questions whenever necessary, e.g., when more information was required to completely understand answers.
+Additionally, the interviewee was frequently asked if they wanted to include any additional information on the studied topic that was not directly covered by the questions posed.